 In contrast to his style, my preference for introversion meant that I needed to “noodle” his ideas before I could give him a substantive answer.
 On more than one occasion I told him, “Kenny, I have a brilliant answer for you … and I’ll be back in two hours to tell you what it is.”

 As leaders, it is important that you leverage both preferences in the workplace.

-Introverts are often doing some of the best thinking in the organization and yet are often left on the sidelines in the shadow of their more verbose colleagues.
+Introverts often do some of the best thinking in an organization and yet are often left in the shadow of their more verbose colleagues.
 As a leader, you can’t afford to pass up the wisdom and insights that are percolating in the heads of your introverts.

 Here are 3 tips for helping to ensure you include input from the introverts on your team:

 - Provide agendas in advance of meetings so the introverts have time to absorb, digest, and “pre-think” some of the ideas that you need them to bring to the table.

 - If you need information or decisions by a set time, give the introverts time to think before the decision is final.
 Allow people to circle back with you before you make your final decision — inviting the introverts to continue thinking about their ideas and bring you their more fully formed thoughts later in the day or week.

 - Match your communication preferences to those of the sender / receiver.
 For example, if you are communicating with an extravert, keep the email brief and / or pick up the phone — an extravert is not likely to read a long email.
 If you receive a long email from an introvert, take the time to read their musings — it’s quite likely there’s gold in them there paragraphs.

 If you don’t know something about an extravert, you haven’t been listening.

 If you don’t know something about an introvert, you haven’t asked.